dpocknee/historical-permutations/README.md

 ## Permutation Algorithms Implemented

 Ticks indicate the algorithm works and has been tested.
-Information on all of these algorithms
+Crosses indicate that algorithm is not and will not be included in the library and is only mentioned below for historical context.
+Information on all of these algorithms and their original implementations can be found below.
+I have focused only on including algorithms which give different orderings to each other when run, hence why I have only decided to implement one of the several lexicographic algorithms below.

 - 1956 - Tompkins-Paige &#9989;
 - 1960 - Lehmer [Constant Difference Method] &#9989;